Bayesian Deep Learning with Multilevel Trace-class Neural Networks: Algorithm and Main Result

-This convention is not entirely necessary, but it will facilitate a simplification of the resulting calculations.
-We will use the following assumptions, which are often used in the analysis of approaches of the type described in Algorithm \ref{alg:mlsmc_dnn}.
-Below $\mathcal{E}_l$ is the Borel $\sigma-$field associated to $\mathsf{E}_{l}$.
+This means that } This convention is not entirely necessary, but it will facilitate a simplification of the resulting calculations. { We discuss this point after stating our assumptions.} We will use the following assumptions, which are often used in the analysis of approaches of the type described in Algorithm \ref{alg:mlsmc_dnn}. { Below $\mathcal{B}(\Theta_l)$ is the Borel $\sigma-$field associated to $\Theta_{l}$.
+We also consider, as is the case for the DNN model and priors, that the indices associated to $p_l,\overline{\pi}_l,f_l,q_l,K_l$ can be indefinitely extended (i.e.~beyond $L$).

 \begin{hypA} \begin{enumerate} \item{There exists a $0<\underline{C}<\overline{C}<+\infty$ such that for any $x\in\mathsf{X}$: